ognjenperisic/Sprite-editor/README.md

 The screenshots from the editor are below.

 (As a side note.
 I had to play with DosBox to make this code running.
 Furthermore, had to install Turbo Pascal 5.5 to compile the code.
 It took me some time to finish everything.
-It's been quite some time since I used Pascal actively.)
+It's been quite some time since I actively used Turbo Pascal.)

 - The cursor is moved using the arrow keys
 - Home - cursor